Visyond/website-hugo/site/content/solutions/finance.md

     image: /img/Financial Statements in Browser.png
     link: /features/financial-statements/
     title: Streamline Your Reporting Process
-  - descr: "Scenario and What-If analysis often require the “model guru” to write, maintain and debug macros while continuously updating them to meet the reporting requirements.
-Visyond allows all collaborators to complete these tasks independently, speeding up delivery times and removing bottlenecks:\r\n\n* Add multiple assumptions (without erasing existing ones) to any cell and combine them in scenarios\r\n* Have as many scenarios as you like without the chaos of multiple files and model versions\r\n* Visualize and compare all the scenarios with in real time\r\n"
-    files:
-      - descr: >-
-          Compare scenarios with Visyond and gain valuable insights in just a few clicks!
-        file: /img/Scenarios chart in Browser v4.png
-        title: COMPARE SCENARIOS IN REAL TIME
-      - descr: >-
-          Cells in Visyond can store multiple assumptions (cases) simultaneously without overwriting other users' inputs.
-        file: /img/Cases in Browser v2.png
-        title: ADD MULTIPLE ASSUMPTIONS
-      - descr: >-
-          Combine as many assumptions as you like into one or multiple scenarios that you can switch on-the-fly and immediately see how different assumptions affect the outcome.
-        file: /img/Scenario Window in Browser.png
-        title: COMBINE ASSUMPTIONS INTO SCENARIOS
-    image: /img/Scenarios chart in Browser v4.png
-    link: /features/scenarios/
-    title: Answer What-If Questions Anywhere In Real Time
 capabilitiesList:
   - image: /img/v_icon.png
     text: Save up to **80%** of time on routine tasks